TulsiPillai/VR_Reusables/README.md

 The Virtual Switch script uses the action object that we provide in the switch script as a public variable.
 Action object specifies what type of object is being switched on and off.

+The interactive script was developed at UTDallas's FIVE labs: https://utdfivelab.wordpress.com/2013/02/04/immersive-virtual-classroom/

 --------------------------------------------------------------------------------------------------------------------